 Pathogen and transmission

 Measles is an infectious disease caused by measles virus and dreaded for its often severe complications.
-The highly contagious measles virus is transmitted in droplets when people cough or sneeze.
+The highly contagious measles virus is transmitted in droplets, including very small ones (aerosols), when people cough or sneeze.
+Infectious aerosols can remain airborne for up to two hours after emission.

 Measles usually develops in two phases.
 The first begins 7 to 18 days after infection with fever, tiredness, abdominal pain, sensitivity to light, inflammation of the mucous membrane in the mouth, and is often accompanied by coughing, a runny nose and a sore throat.
 The second stage follows two to four days after the start of the symptoms, with a burst of high fever.
 The existing symptoms worsen and only now a typical rash appears.